August 1922

 Walsh (2018), pgs 195-196

-Pat Stapleton, an IRA spy, who had worked as a filing clerk for the Royal Army Service Corps in Victoria Barracks in Belfast before being transferred to the office of the Military Advisor to the NI Government (Solly Flood) in his Waring Street HQ, decides to leave the six counties.
+Pat Stapleton, an IRA spy, who had worked as a filing clerk for the Royal Army Service Corps in Victoria Barracks in Belfast before being transferred to the office of the Military Advisor to the NI Government (Solly Flood) in his Waring Street HQ, decides to leave NI.
 He took with him a number of files.
-According to McDermott, Stapleton was the “jewel in the crown of IRA intelligence in Belfast”.

 McDermott (2001), pgs 24, 204 & 267

-Pro-Treaty soldier, Patrick Kelly, is killed in Kilrush, Co.
-Clare.
-Anti-Treaty forces carried out a number of attacks on pro-Treaty positions and patrols in Clare over this period.
+Anti-Treaty forces carry out a number of attacks on pro-Treaty positions and patrols in Clare over this period.

 Ó Ruairc (2009), pg 310